01494 678400

 How long is the flight to Turks & Caicos?

 There are two options from the UK.
 British Airways flies directly from London Heathrow with a brief stop in Nassau, taking approximately 12 hours, twice a week.
-Virgin Atlantic flies directly with no stops, taking approximately 10 hours, twice a week.
+Virgin Atlantic flies directly with no stops, taking approximately 10 hours, twice a week (please note this route is due to be suspended on 21 February 2025).

 Do I need any vaccinations for Turks & Caicos?